Nutrition Science Video Contest

 How to Enter

 2. Post your video online at a private or unlisted link to YouTube, Vimeo, or another video sharing website (and comply with all rules and regulations of YouTube, Vimeo, etc. including permission to use any music included in the video, as well as rights to show the individuals depicted in the video) by April 9, 2021 at 11:59 pm Eastern Standard Time (EST).
 To post a video at an unlisted link on YouTube, go to the privacy section and mark the video as “unlisted”.

-All entries must be received during the entry period to be eligible (through February 28, 2018).
+All entries must be received during the entry period to be eligible (through April 9, 2021).
 ASN is not responsible for late, lost, or misdirected entries that are not received in a timely manner, or are lost due to computer or electronic malfunction or other error, or due to inaccessibility of the Internet or portions thereof.
-Video submissions must be approximately 30 seconds to two minutes long and must be accompanied by a video title, text description of the video, as well as a transcript of the video audio using language that can be understood by the general public, and a link to the video.

 All finalists must provide the original video file to ASN, and sign releases that allow ASN to use the video for publicity on ASN’s website, YouTube channel, social media, and more.
 By submitting any video to the competition, entrants hereby grant ASN and its affiliates, subsidiaries, licensees and assigns, an irrevocable, perpetual and royalty-free right to use, reproduce, edit, display, transmit, prepare derivative works of, modify, publish and otherwise make use of the submitted video in any and all media, whether now known or hereinafter created, throughout the world and for any purpose.
 In addition to other things, the rights granted to ASN include but are not limited to the right to censor, compress, edit, feature, caption, affix logos to, and to otherwise alter or make use of the submitted video.
 By submitting any video to the competition, the entrant acknowledges and agrees that any content submitted may be made available for viewing, voting and comment on by the public, and understands that comments with which the entrant disagrees or is unhappy about may be published or otherwise become associated with any submitted video.
 Entrants hereby waive any privacy expectations that they may have with respect to any video submitted to the competition.